-The Council currently has long-term debt of £1.0M at a rate of 3.91% which is due to be repaid in December 2019.
+The Council currently has long-term debt of £1.0m at a rate of 3.91% which is due to be repaid in December 2019.
 No additional external borrowing has taken place during the current financial year.

-The Council has a requirement to fund a further £5.5M in 2018/19 (the £6.5M Capital Financing Requirement, or CFR, less £1.0M already borrowed) based on prudential borrowing that has been approved as part of the Capital Programme.
-The CFR of £6.5M (See Appendix B Table 2) includes this prudential borrowing.
+The Council's underlying need to borrow is measured by the Capital Financing Requirement (CFR).
+This increases with new debt-financed capital expenditure and reduces with MRP and capital receipts.
+The Council has a £5.9m Capital Financing Requirement (the CFR) based on prudential borrowing for capital expenditure that has been approved as part of the Capital Programme.
+The CFR of £5.9m (See Appendix B Table 2) includes this prudential borrowing.
 Currently this is being funded by the Council's cash flow, i.e. internal borrowing, and it is expected that internal borrowing will continue to be used for the rest of the financial year in line with advice from the Council's Treasury Advisors.

 The use of internal resources in lieu of borrowing, i.e. internal borrowing, has continued to be the most cost effective means of funding capital expenditure.
-Internal borrowing of £5.5M is being used to fund the Capital Programme in 2018/19.
+Internal borrowing of £5.9m is being used to fund the Capital Programme in 2019/20.
 Using internal borrowing lowers the overall treasury risk by reducing both external debt and temporary investments.
-However, this position may not be sustainable over the medium term.
+However, this position may not be sustainable over the longer term.
 Consequently, external borrowing options and the timing of such borrowing will continue to be assessed in consultation with the Council's Treasury Advisors.